esbenwiberg/formbuilder/README.md

 ### Known issues
 - react missing key warning, that's pretty good at hiding :smiley:
-- validation for nested forms sometimes act up
+- validation for dynamic nested forms sometimes act up
 - excessive re-renders (not an issue per se)

 ### What's next?
 - general stabilization
 - various cleanup
+- more documentation
 - extraction of fluentUI builder to a seperate package.
 This opens up for us/you to create custom builders using different UI libraries (ie. MaterialUI) or just plain html/js

 # Quick Start